jamesaustinmiley/Installation/README.md

 <h2> Steps </h2>

 <p>
-Create a Microsoft Azure Resource Group (osTicket).
+Create a Microsoft Azure Resource Group (osTicket) and choose a Region that will also be used for the Virtual Machine (South Central US).
 </p>
 <p>
 <img src="https://imgur.com/xmznU8l.png" alt="Resource Group Creation"/>
 </p>
 <p>
 Create a Microsoft Azure Virtual Machine (osticket-vm).
+Choose osTicket as the Resource Group that will be connected to the VM.
 </p>
 <p>
 <img src="https://imgur.com/zdRJFdN.png" alt="Virtual Machine part 1"/>